 Since we began breeding Holland Lops many years ago, we have worked hard to develop the consistent quality that is in our current program.
 While we have many champion torts in our line, our primary focus is on improving the quality in our favorite showable colors.
 We strive to consistently produce Tricolor Holland Lops of show quality.
 Our Tri lines are free from VM and we work hard to ensure the chinchilla gene does not enter our Tri line, in order to avoid un-showable magpies.
 We also have a heavy focus on Red Holland Lops which are surprising people on the show tables.
+Show quality is a huge priority for us, but we also focus heavily on temperament.

 All of our beautiful babies are raised in a healthy, loving environment.
 We perform modified Bio-Sensory Stimulation on all our babies in the first weeks of life to ensure they grow up to be adaptable to new stresses without the concern of associated health issues.